rajeevRuhaan/rajeevRuhaan/README.md

 - 🔭 I’m currently on job hunting.
 I have completed my vocational degree in Information and Communication Technology from Helsinki Business College in June 2022.
 - 🌱 I’m currently self learning and developing skills in React.
+I am currently learning authentication and Oauth from Linkden Learning (Shaun Wassell).
 - 🌱 I am also good working with Node, Express, MongoDB, MySQL, and Docker.

 - 💬 I like traveling and cycling.
 I love soft music.